alexonemore/hsctosql/README.md

 ## The easiest way to compile and run

 1. Download Qt Online Installer from the official website.
-If you can't download Qt due to internet restrictions, use a VPN or switch to a Linux operating system like Manjaro and install it from the repositories
+If you can't download Qt due to internet restrictions, use a VPN or switch to a Linux operating system like Manjaro and install it from the repositories.
-2. Install Qt 5.15.2 or Qt 6.4.1
+2. Install Qt 5.15.2 or Qt 6.4.1.
-3. Download hsctosql source code using git (install git if you don't have it yet)
+3. Download hsctosql source code using git (install git if you don't have it yet).
 	```shell
 	git clone git@github.com:alexonemore/hsctosql.git
 	```
-4. Prepare your own database files from the HSC program as described below in `hsctosql/dbsources` directory
+4. Prepare your own database files from the HSC program as described below and put them in `hsctosql/dbsources` directory.
-5. Open CMakeLists.txt in QtCreator
+5. Open `CMakeLists.txt` in QtCreator.
-6. Build in Release mode.
-Do not use Debug mode, as it is extremely slow and consumes too much memory
+6. Build in __Release__ mode.
+Do not build in Debug mode.
+A program built in Debug mode is extremely slow.
-7. Run it and you get the QSlite database file in one directory above
+7. Run it and you get the QSlite database file in one directory above.

 ## Data references